coop-columb/supply-chain-forecaster/docs/CI_TROUBLESHOOTING.md

 - Model implementation files (anomaly/*.py, evaluation/*.py, forecasting/*.py)
 - Test files (conftest.py, test_*.py)

+### 8. Fixed Testing Dependencies Issues (March 2025)

+Added and fixed testing dependencies in requirements-dev.txt:

+1. **pytest-dash version issue**:
+   - Initially specified pytest-dash==2.2.0, but this version doesn't exist
+   - Fixed by using pytest-dash==2.1.2 (latest available version)

+2. **Selenium compatibility issue**:
+   - Initially using selenium==4.11.0, which caused failures with pytest-dash
+   - Error: `AttributeError: module 'selenium.webdriver' has no attribute 'Opera'`
+   - Root cause: Newer selenium versions (4.x+) removed the Opera webdriver
+   - Fixed by downgrading to selenium==3.141.0, which still has Opera driver support

 #### Troubleshooting Process

 The process followed to diagnose and fix these issues: